Skip to main content

 npm Publish Readiness Statusline

-Claude Code statusline that checks package publish readiness from package.json, npm login visibility, package privacy, and dirty package metadata files.
+Claude Code statusline that checks package publish readiness from package.json, optional npm login visibility, package privacy, and dirty package metadata files.

 by MkDev11·added 2026-06-04·